-Gwen John studied art in Slade School of Art together with her brother Augustus.
-However, they were complete opposites artistically: on the contrary to Augustus, she lived a reclusive life and favoured introspective subjects.
+Gwen John studied art at the Slade School of Art together with her brother Augustus.
+However, they were complete opposites artistically.
+Contrary to Augustus, she lived a reclusive life and favored introspective subjects.

-After studies in Slade, Gwen moved to Paris to study art under Whistler.
-In 1899 she returned to London for a short time, but in 1904 she settled permanently in France.
-She lived first in Paris where she earned her living modelling for other artists.
-This is how she met Auguste Rodin who became her lover but after the unsuccessful end of their affair, she lived alone.
+After her studies at Slade, John moved to Paris to study art under Whistler.
+In 1899 she returned to London for a short period, then in 1904 she settled permanently in France.
+She lived first in Paris where she earned her living modeling for other artists.
+This is how she met Auguste Rodin who became her lover but, after the unsuccessful end of their affair, she lived alone.
 From 1911 she lived in Meudon, on the outskirts of the city where she spent most of her life.
-Her paintings depicted her solitude, as she often painted her empty room in the attic.
-However, the paintings do not have an atmopshere of loneliness, or sadness, but they rather are contemplative and calm.
+Her paintings depict her solitude, as she often painted her empty room in the attic.
+However, the paintings do not have an atmosphere of loneliness, or sadness, rather they are contemplative and calm.

 During her lifetime she had only one exhibition at the New Chenil Galleries, London in 1926.
 She was little known and in her final years she lived virtually like a hermit.
-However, her brother prophesized that one day she would be considered a better artist than him.
-Is she?
+Her brother prophesied that one day she would be considered a better artist than him.
+Maybe it actually came true?